Webreaper/Damselfly/README.md

 ## Planned Features/Enhancements

+* Simple non-destructive editing/manipulation - cropping, colour adjustment etc (in progress)
 * Image de-duplication (in progress)
-* Direct upload to Social media platforms, Google Drive, etc.
 * Support for more image formats, and possibly video
-* Direct sharing to social media (Twitter, Facebook etc)
 * Support for selection and upload to Alamy Stock Image photo service
-* Simple non-destructive editing/manipulation - cropping, colour adjustment etc
 * Synchronisation of local images back to the server
 * If you have ideas for other features - let me know by [raising an issue](https://github.com/Webreaper/Damselfly/issues)!